qNthuman/Chat_system-test/README.md

 # Chat_system-test

-This is a chat system, tah currently supports local host to localsost connection. it is an example of tcp.
+This is a chat system, that currently supports local host to localhost connection. it is an example of tcp.